Unstructured-IO/unstructured/docs/source/ingest/destination_connectors/qdrant.rst

   pip install "unstructured[qdrant]"

+Create a Qdrant collection with the appropriate configurations.
+Find more information in the `Qdrant collections guide <https://qdrant.tech/documentation/concepts/collections/>`_.

 Run Locally
 -----------
 The upstream connector can be any of the ones supported, but for convenience here, showing a sample command using the